charmplusplus/charm4py/examples/miniapps/MiniWeather/README.md

 # MiniWeather - Distributed Weather Simulation Mini-App

+This is a Charm4Py port of [MiniWeather](https://github.com/mrnorman/miniWeather), an atmospheric dynamics mini-app developed by Oak Ridge National Laboratory researchers.
-MiniWeather is a high-performance atmospheric dynamics simulation mini-app that demonstrates distributed computing and GPU acceleration techniques using Charm4Py.
-This example showcases how to combine Charm4Py's distributed parallel computing capabilities with Numba CUDA for GPU acceleration to simulate atmospheric flows with various physical phenomena.
+This example demonstrates GPU acceleration techniques using Charm4Py, combining Charm4Py's distributed parallel computing capabilities with Numba CUDA for GPU acceleration to simulate atmospheric flows with various physical phenomena.

 ## Features